englekk/handbook-docs/Fuse/08 - Navigation.md

 	<Page Background="Blue"/>
 </PageControl>
 ```

-`PageControl` has a few properties you might be interrested in:
+`PageControl` has a few properties that might be of interest:

 * `Active` - The currently active page
-* `CanGoBack` - `true` if you can navigate backwards
+* `CanGoBack` - `true` if it is possible to navigate backward
-* `CanGoForward` - `true` if you can navigate forward
+* `CanGoForward` - `true` if it is possible to navigate forward
 * `PageCount` - Current page number
 * `PageProgress` - Progress in the navigation from 0.0 to the amount of pages minus one.

-One interresting feature is the fact that you can set the active `Page` in a `PageControl` by name using the `Active` property, referencing to the wanted `Page` by `Name`.
-In the following example, We have a 3-page app, and a button that allways returns the user to the first page.
+You can set the active `Page` in a `PageControl` by assigning the `Active` property to the name of your `Page`.
+In the following example, We have a 3-page app, and a button that always returns the user to the first page.

 ```
 <App Theme="Basic" Background="#eeeeeeff">